Friendship: Adolescence

 In adolescence, friendships become "more giving, sharing, frank, supportive, and spontaneous."
-Adolescents tend to seek out peers who can provide such qualities in a reciprocal relationship, and to avoid peers whose problematic behavior suggest they may not be able to satisfy these needs.
-Personal characteristics and dispositions are also features sought by adolescents, when choosing whom to begin a friendship with.
-During adolescence, friendship relationships are more based on similar morals and values, loyalty, and shared interests than that of children, in which friendships stem from being in the same vicinity and access to playthings.
+Adolescents tend to seek out peers who can provide such qualities in a reciprocal relationship, and to avoid peers whose problematic behavior suggests they may not be able to satisfy these needs.
+Particular personal characteristics and dispositions are also features sought by adolescents, when choosing whom to begin a friendship with.
+During adolescence, friendship relationships are more based on similar morals and values, loyalty, and shared interests than those of children, whose friendships stem from being in the same vicinity and access to playthings.

-One large study of American adolescents determined how their engagement in problematic behavior (such as stealing, fighting, and truancy) was related to their friendships.
-Findings indicated that adolescents were less likely to engage in problem behavior when their friends did well in school, participated in school activities, avoided drinking, and had good mental health.
-The opposite was found regarding adolescents who did engage in problematic behavior.
+A large study of American adolescents determined how their engagement in problematic behavior (such as stealing, fighting, and truancy) was related to their friendships.
+Findings indicated that adolescents who were less likely to engage in problematic behavior had friends who did well in school, participated in school activities, avoided drinking, and had good mental health.
+The opposite was true of adolescents who did engage in problematic behavior.
 Whether adolescents were influenced by their friends to engage in problem behavior depended on how much they were exposed to those friends, and whether they and their friendship groups "fit in" at school.

 Friendships formed during post-secondary education last longer than friendships formed earlier.
 In late adolescence, cross-racial friendships tend to be uncommon, likely due to prejudice and cultural differences.

 Adulthood

-Friendship in adulthood provides companionship, affection, as well as emotional support, and contributes positively to mental well-being and improved physical health.
+Friendship in adulthood provides companionship, affection, and emotional support, and contributes positively to mental well-being and improved physical health.

 Adults may find it particularly difficult to maintain meaningful friendships in the workplace.
 "The workplace can crackle with competition, so people learn to hide vulnerabilities and quirks from colleagues.
 Work friendships often take on a transactional feel; it is difficult to say where networking ends and real friendship begins."
-Unlike younger people, many adults value their financial well-being and security that their job provides rather than developing friendships with coworkers.
+Many adults value the financial well-being and security that their job provides more than developing friendships with coworkers.
+A 2023 Pew Research Center survey report that of the people who responded, 8% report having no close friends, with an additional 7% reporting only 1 close friend.

-The majority of adults have an average of two close friends.
-Numerous studies with adults suggest that friendships and other supportive relationships do enhance self-esteem.
+2,000 American adults surveyed had an average of two close friends, defined as "people they had 'discussed important matters' with in the past six months".
+Numerous studies with adults suggest that friendships and other supportive relationships enhance self-esteem.